JeonDam18/Miniproject/README.md

-# 전담의 Miniproject
+# Dam Jeon's Miniproject

-## 💿프로젝트 소개
+## 💿Project Introduction

-+ 사용자간 언어교환 시스템을 매칭해주는 페이지로 기본적인 로그인,회원가입,게시판의 CRUD를 구현하였습니다.
++ This is a platform that matches users for language exchange.
+It includes essential features such as login, registration, and a bulletin board with full CRUD functionality.

-## 📆개발 기간
+## 📆Development Period

 + 2024.08.12 ~ 2024.08.20